Nell44577642/APP-2/README.md

 # PBL-2
 MVP Status: [e.g., v1.0-Production]

-Group Members: Name 1, Name 2, Name 3, Name 4
+Group Members: Bultez Charlotte, Ito-Russo Kana, Raux Lily & Ribeiro Nell

-🎯 Project Overview
+## 🎯 Project Overview
 Provide a concise (2-3 sentence) description of what your application does and the specific problem it solves.
 Why did you build this?

-🚀 Quick Start (Architect Level: < 60s Setup)
+## 🚀 Quick Start (Architect Level: < 60s Setup)
 Instructions on how to get this project running on a fresh machine.

 Clone the repo: